-Development Plan: This includes adopted Local Plans, neighbourhood plans and the London Plan, and is defined in section 38 of the Planning and Compulsory Purchase Act 2004.
-(Regional strategies remain part of the development plan until they are abolished by Order using powers taken in the Localism Act.
-It is the government's clear policy intention to revoke the regional strategies outside of London, subject to the outcome of the environmental assessments that are currently being undertaken).
+Development Plan: This includes adopted Local Plansand, Nneighbourhood Pplansand the London Plan, and is defined in section 38 of the Planning and Compulsory Purchase Act 2004.
+(Regional strategies remain part of the developmentplan until they are abolished by Order using powers taken in the Localism Act.
+It is the government's clear policy intention to revoke the regional strategies outside of London, subject to the outcome of the environmental assessments that are currently being-undertaken).